SoloSuit Alternatives in 2026: 5 Real Options for Debt-Lawsuit Defense

 Scenario 6: My case is complex, high-value, or has gone beyond the Answer stage. → Hire a debt-defense attorney.
 Flat fees of $500 to $5,000+ or hourly at $125 to $350.
 Many consumer-law attorneys offer free initial consultations.
 The National Association of Consumer Bankruptcy Attorneys (NACBA) maintains a directory; many of those attorneys also handle consumer debt defense.
 Note that many attorneys decline small-dollar cases — call several to find one taking new clients.

-Scenario 7: My goal is to settle, not to defend. → Use SoloSettle (19% fee on successful settlement) or negotiate directly with the collector.
+Scenario 7: My goal is to settle, not to defend. → Use SoloSettle (published fee: 19% contingent on settlement, with SoloSuit's own public pages describing the fee base inconsistently (one page says 19% of the settlement amount, another 19% of the total debt)) or negotiate directly with the collector.
 Direct DIY negotiation is also possible — many collectors will negotiate by phone, email, or written offer.
 Settlement after filing an Answer can produce better terms than pre-Answer negotiation, because the defendant has demonstrated they're prepared to litigate.

 Scenario 8: I already have an attorney handling the case. → Continue with your attorney.
 Software-based defense tools are not a substitute for the attorney you have.